vbosch/normalized_edit_distance/README.md

 normalized_edit_distance
 ===========

-	Implementation of the fast computation Normalized Edit Distance algorithm as defined by Enrique Vidal, Andrés Marzal and Pablo Aibar
+	Implementation of the fast computation Normalized Edit Distance algorithm as defined by Enrique Vidal, Andrés Marzal and Pablo Aibar.
 	[ IEEE Transactions on Pattern Analysis and Machine Intelligence Vol 17, NO. 9 SEPTEMBER 1995 ]

 Features